devtut/generate/docs/python/indexing-and-slicing.md

 ---
-metaTitle Indexing and Slicing description Basic Slicing, Reversing an object, Slice assignment, Making a shallow copy of an array, Indexing custom classes __getitem__, __setitem__ and __delitem__, Basic Indexing, Slice objects
+metaTitle: Indexing and Slicing
+description: Basic Slicing, Reversing an object, Slice assignment, Making a shallow copy of an array, Indexing custom classes __getitem__, __setitem__ and __delitem__, Basic Indexing, Slice objects
 ---

 # Indexing and Slicing